 "one of the most thrilling bluegrass bands to emerge from the musically-rich Crooked Road area in recent memory"from the Richmond Folk Festival

-At age twelve, Presley Barker has been playing acoustic guitar for five years.
+At age thirteen, Presley Barker has been playing acoustic guitar for six years.
 Living in the NC mountains and listening to Doc Watson on the radio inspired Presley to begin picking fiddle tunes and bluegrass music.
 He has been influenced and mentored by Steve Lewis, Wayne Henderson, and Bryan Sutton.
 He has quickly emerged as an astonishingly gifted flat-picker.
 In the summer of 2015, Presley won first place in the prestigious Adult Guitar Competition at the 80th Annual Galax Old Fiddler’s Convention and in the summer of 2016, he was named West Virginia State Flatpicking Guitar Champion.
+In 2017, Presley won the Wayne Henderson Guitar Competition.
 Presley released his first solo album entitled “JUST-TEN” in the fall of 2015.

 Visit Presley’s Facebook Page at www.facebook.com/presleybarkermusic